Sargentsteak/CRUD/README.md

 # CRUD
-Python APIs
 Python APIS for a social media app, integreated with postgres